samwelnyandoro/samwelnyandoro/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building mobile applications.

-- :seedling: Exploring Technical Content Writing.
+- :Mostly: working on 📱Android 🔥Firebase!.

+- :AI: 👁️ Fallen in LOVE with ❤️Digital Image Processing and Computer Vision.

+- :FIREBASE:🔥 Firebase ML Vision

+- :medium: ✍️ Create content for Medium.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.